Preprocessing

 4C reads the mesh, boundary conditions, materials and simulation parameters from a central input file.

-, develeloped by Sandia National Laboratories.
+2. or you create a mesh file in a general binary format for finite element information, called EXODUS II, develeloped by Sandia National Laboratories.
 This can be read into 4C via its input file.

-Generating Exodus II
+Generating EXODUS II files

-users are informed on how to generate these files conveniently, so options are given in the following:
+Even though the generation of EXODUS II files might be out of scope of a 4C manual, users are informed on how to generate these files conveniently, so options are given in the following:

 CUBIT